Mage Pro vs dbt Fusion: Best data platform comparison

 Total Monthly Cost for Medium Team: $5,000-30,000+ across multiple vendors

-Mage Pro All-Inclusive Approach
+Mage Pro all-inclusive approach

 Single Platform Cost: $500-25,000/month depending on scale Additional Tools Needed: Minimal to none for most use cases